huggingface/blog/ethics-soc-2.md

     * Report your model’s disaggregated performance and results on applicable fairness benchmarks

-## Conclusion and Overview of Bias Mitigation Tools from 🤗
+## Conclusion and Overview of Bias Analysis and Documentation Tools from 🤗

 As we learn to leverage ML systems in more and more applications, reaping their benefits equitably will depend on our ability to actively mitigate the risks of bias-related harms associated with the technology.
 While there is no single answer to the question of how this should best be done in any possible setting, we can support each other in this effort by sharing lessons, tools, and methodologies to mitigate and document those risks.
 The present blog post outlines some of the ways Hugging Face team members have addressed this question of bias along with supporting tools, we hope that you will find them helpful and encourage you to develop and share your own!